Home » How Much Power Does a Condo Board Have?

 Contents

 The condo board’s structure and responsibilities are often outlined in By-law No. 1, which typically stipulates the powers of the board and how meetings are conducted.
+Under the Ontario Condominium Act, 1998, the board of directors is legally required to act honestly, in good faith, and in the best interests of the condo corporation.
+The Ontario condo act board of directors framework requires that decisions be made collectively at properly constituted meetings and in compliance with the Act, the declaration, bylaws, and rules.
 Let’s delve into the key roles:

 Board decisions are made at duly called meetings of directors.
 By-law No. 1 dictates how these meetings are called, typically requiring notice to all directors.
 Often, there is a set day of the month for regular meetings.
 However, a majority of the board can call a special meeting with 48 hours’ notice.
 It is important to know that proxies are not allowed in board meetings.
 If a quorum is lost during a meeting, the meeting is rendered invalid.
 Recently, a decision was passed allowing for online board meetings, and no by-law amendment is required for this.